CubeEngine/Announcer/README.md

  Permissions
 =============

-- Anouncer.anounce - allows the player to anounce messages
+- Announcer.announce - allows the player to announce messages
-- Anouncer.reloadanouncer - allows the player to reload the plugin
+- Announcer.reloadAnnouncer - allows the player to reload the plugin

 Operators and the console have all permissions